 Best Budget Hydration Pack: UltrAspire Spry 3.0 Race Vest ($70)

-Two front pockets are oriented lower on the chest and can hold hydration in a soft flask or the UltrAspire Ultraflask 550 hybrid bottles, or they can be used for quick access to small gear and nutrition.
+Two front pockets are oriented lower on the chest and can hold hydration in a soft flask or the UltrAspire Ultraflask 550 hybrid bottles.
+These front pockets are also great for holding snacks and other small items.
 Our testers didn’t love that the flasks needed to be removed to drink but otherwise liked the front pocket arrangement.
 A single rear pocket can fit a one-liter bladder and includes a sweatproof liner, a smaller water-resistant zipper pocket, and magnetic closure.
 An external elastic shock cord on the back can be used to stash a jacket.

 To learn more, be sure to read our UltrAspire Spry 3.0 Race Vest review.